Don Meredith harassment inquiry should continue: Senate committee

 The same committee chose to abandon an inquiry into Meredith having brought his wife along on a delegation, because the issues it raised are no longer relevant, now that he has gone.

-Meredith resigned his seat last month, the day before the Senate chamber could have voted to expel him over his sexual relationship with a teenage girl.Report Typo/Error
+Meredith resigned his seat last month, the day before the Senate could have voted to expel him over his sexual relationship with a teenage girl.Report Typo/Error